-We currently use the four techniques given in Figure 3 to prove that a t-parse in the search tree is minimal or nonminimal.
+We currently use the four techniques given in Fig. 3 to prove that a t-parse in the search tree is minimal or non-minimal.
 They are listed in the order that they are attempted; if one succeeds, the remainder do not need to be performed.
 The first three of these may not succeed, though the fourth method always will.
-However, if we are fortunate to have a minimal finite-state congruence (i.e., not a refinement of the minimum automaton for $\sim{\mathcal{F}}$) in step 2 of Figure 3 then we can stop at that step since distinct final states (equivalence classes) imply the existence of an extension to distinguish the two states (and their t-parse representatives).
-An example of such a finite-state congruence was used in our k-VERTEX COVER characterizations [3].
+However, if we are fortunate to have a minimal finite-state congruence (i.e., not a refinement of the minimum automaton for $\sim{\mathscr{F}}$) in step 2 of Fig. 3 then we can stop at that step since distinct final states (equivalence classes) imply the existence of an extension to distinguish the two states (and their t-parse representatives).
+An example of such a minimal finite-state congruence was used in our k-VERTEX COVER characterizations [7].